Venous pH, Whole Blood

 - Venous pH and/or Ionized Calcium are to be drawn before any tubes, including routine or fungal/AFB blood cultures.

-- Venous pH specimens should ONLY be collected at the Grosse Pointe, Royal Oak, or Troy Hospital Campuses.
+- Venous pH specimens should ONLY be collected at the Grosse Pointe, Royal Oak, Troy, or Farmington Hills Hospital Campuses.
 Specimens should NOT be collected at any other Beaumont Laboratory drawsite, nursing home, or Outreach office.

 Specimen Collection Criteria